WHAT IS MEDITATION?

 FREQUENTLY ASKED QUESTIONS

 A warm welcome!
-All of our offerings are open to beginners and first-time visitors with the exception our advanced classes and groups, which are specifically geared toward experienced practitioners or those with specific identities, such as seniors.
+All of our offerings are open to beginners and first-time visitors with the exception our advanced classes and groups, which are specifically geared toward experienced practitioners or those with specific identities, such as seniors and people of color.